 Throughout the process, these objectives must be front of mind.
 Once the partnership has been identified, there should be a joint recognition and blending of common and individual organization objectives, and ongoing monitoring to ensure the delivery.
 Providing the performance which was initially agreed is a critical aspect of any relationship.
 If the objectives move or are failing to be achieved then this must be acted upon, potentially triggering the important ‘exit strategy’ that we will discuss next time.

 One of the useful things about ISO 44001 certification is that it can help businesses to identify how relationship management can achieve its business objectives, as well as to select the right partner to complement them, and to build a joint approach based on mutual advantage.

 Using a standard such as ISO 44001 creates a robust framework to provide a neutral platform for establishing effective collaborative programmes.
 It acts as a bridge between cultures and reduces any confusion between the individual organizations, ensuring that goals are in place from the beginning.
 Understanding the objectives and drivers for collaboration is an essential part of the process, because if they are not well defined, it becomes difficult to communicate the rationale for the collaboration in the first place.
 And if individuals struggle to see the point of the exercise, it becomes extremely challenging to keep everyone engaged.

 Not all relationships are right for collaboration.
 For example, purely transactional relationships may not benefit, because they are unable bring greater tangible benefits than a more traditional ownership model.
 The objectives need to not only be aligned, but the process must also clearly add value.

 In my next and final blog in this series, I will discuss the fourth critical part of the ISO 44001 process; the exit strategy.
-If you have any questions about ISO 44001, or any other management system, please get in touch.
-Click here for information on our training services and here to access the Bookshop where a list of certification standards and guide books can be found.
+If you have any questions about ISO 44001 or other management systems certification, please contact us.
+Click here for information on our training services or Bookshop where a list of certification standards and guide books can be found.